 The more you ask your teacher, the more he will be happy to help you and guide you on your way to develop your taste for the guitar.

 You have a common passion so talk about it, feed it, discuss about the musical news with him, ask him his opinion on the playing techniques of so and so, on the possible difficulties to play such a piece.

-Given your enthusiasm and your investment, the teacher (who most of the time comes to your home) will not back up in sharing information to please you.
+Given your enthusiasm and your investment, the teacher (who most of the time comes to your home) will not be reluctant to share information to please you.

 And After Your Guitar Lessons?

-During your guitar lesson, your teacher certainly had to correct you, give you tricks to perform such technique or advised you to play a certain scale or even try yourself at a new piece.
+During your guitar lesson, your teacher certainly had to correct you, give you tricks to perform some technique or advise you to play a certain scale or even try yourself at a new piece.